zzzprojects/nmemory/docs2/pages/getting-started/create-table.md

 }
 ```

-Now when object is created of MyDatabase class, then it will also create two tables in that in-memory database,
+Now when object is created of MyDatabase class, then it will also create two tables in that in-memory database.

 ## Identity Column